HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 * Collaborate with the HDF5 team to study the reason the native VOL did not follow the setting in the property list.

 ---
-## HDF5 dispatcher creates a wrapped VOL object, but never free it
+## HDF5 dispatcher creates a wrapped VOL object but never free it
 ### Problem Description
 * HDF5 allows applications to keep data objects open after the file containing them is closed.
   Applications should be able to access those objects normally.
 * The log VOL support this feature by delaying the file close until all data object is closed.
-  Internally, it keeps a reference count on every file that represents the number of opened objects that belong to the file.
+  Internally, it keeps a reference count on every file representing the number of opened objects that belong to the file.
   The count is initialized to 1, representing the file itself.
   It is increased when an object is opened from the file and decreased when the object is closed.
   The file closing API in log VOL does not actually close the file but decreases the reference count by 1.
   When the reference count reaches 0, the log VOL closes the file.
-* There is a bug in HDF5 dispatcher.
-It opens a VOL object but never closes it.
+* There is a bug in the HDF5 dispatcher.
+After creating a new file, the dispatcher calls the VOL wrap API to create a wrapped file object.
-  The opened VOL object prevents the VOL form closing the file indefinitely.
+  The wrapped file object is never closed.
+It prevents the VOL from closing the file indefinitely.
 * HDF5 registers a callback in MPI_Finalize to clean up the library.
 The cleanup routine ensures all open HDF5 objects are closed.
-  It will call the close routine of the corresponding VOL and check if the object is actually closed afterward.
+  It will call the corresponding VOL's close API and check if the object is closed afterward.
-  After few tries to have the log VOL close the file, it assumes the log VOL has crashed, and calls abort.
+  After few tries to have the log VOL close the file, it assumes the log VOL has crashed and calls abort.

 ### Software Environment
 * HDF5 versions: 1.12.0

 ### Solutions
-* We are working with the HDF5 team to fix the bug.
+* We have reported the bug to the HDF5 development team.
+  + A bug report (https://jira.hdfgroup.org/browse/HDFFV-11140) is created

 ---
 ## Metadata size can be larger than data size